bcdurden/azure_bigbang/README.md

 > It may take Big Bang up to 10 minutes to recognize your changes and start to deploy them.
 This is based on the interval set for polling.
 You can force Big Bang to recheck by running the [sync.sh](https://repo1.dsop.io/platform-one/big-bang/bigbang/-/blob/master/hack/sync.sh) script.

 It is recommended that you track Big Bang releases using the version.
-However, you can use `tag` or `branch` in place of `semver` if needed.
+However, you can use `branch` in place of `tag` if needed.
 The kustomize base uses [Go-Getter](https://github.com/hashicorp/go-getter)'s syntax for the reference.
 The helm release (GitRepository) resource uses the [GitRepository CRD](https://toolkit.fluxcd.io/components/source/gitrepositories/#specification)'s syntax.

 When you are done testing, you can update the reference in `base` (and delete this setting in `dev`) to update Big Bang in all environments.